 V. Reviewing the Financial Plan

-Periodical Reviews help clients to stay on track with their Financial Plan and the Planners to know the results of their plan in that period.
-The planner will also send a monthly report to keep the client updated on the Plan.
+Periodical Reviews help clients to stay on track with their Financial Plan and the financial planners to know the results of their plan in that period.
+The financial planner will also send a monthly report to keep the client updated on the Financial Plan.

 Which type of financial planner delivers real value for the fees you pay?

-Among others, the Financial Planners with Analytic and Experience model will provide you maximum support from making a customised financial plan to meet your goals to implementing the plan.
+Among others, the Financial Planners with Analytic and Experience model will provide you maximum support from making a customised financial plan to meet your goals and to implement the plan.

 Will you choose your right Financial Planner now?

 Among people, there have been a lot of perceived myths on Financial Planners.
 Let’s find out the truth about them and try to answer the below questions:

 - Which type of financial planners (from the above) do you like the most?

 - What are the benefits and cost of each type of financial planner?